QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Choosing Diversity Measures

-\mysubsubsection{KL Divergence of Tile Pattern Distribution vs. KL Divergence of WL Graph Feature.} We run the one-algorithm experiment of PBS with diversity measures of the KL divergence of the tile pattern distribution and the KL divergence of the WL graph feature to explore their correlation and the spatial arrangements in generated maps.
-From \Cref{fig:KL_node} , we observe that all generated maps are well-distributed across the archive, revealing a similar distribution of generated maps with different pairs of KL divergence of the tile pattern distribution and the KL divergence of WL graph feature.
+\mysubsubsection{Comparison Experiments: KL Divergence of Tile Pattern Distribution vs. KL Divergence of WL Graph Feature.} We run the one-algorithm experiment of PBS with diversity measures being the KL divergence of the tile pattern distribution and the KL divergence of the WL graph feature.
+From \Cref{fig:KL_node}, we observe that all generated maps are evenly distributed across the archive, revealing a similar distribution of generated maps with different pairs of KL divergence of the tile pattern distribution and the KL divergence of WL graph feature.
 Therefore, these two diversity measures are similar.
 Both quantify the similarity between the generated maps and the pre-defined set of maze maps~\cite{SternSoCS19}.
-We use the KL divergence of the tile pattern distribution in our experiments since the WL graph feature needs a graph transformation and several iterations of hash transformation, which is more computationally expensive than the tile pattern distribution.
+We use the KL divergence of the tile pattern distribution in our experiments since the WL graph feature needs a graph transformation and several iterations of hash transformation, which are more computationally expensive than the tile pattern distribution.